hallettmiket/hallettmiket.github.io/research/_posts/2020-02-26-single-cell.md

 author: Mike Hallett
 ---

-We have been actively developing single cell profiling assays across  different modalities and in different contexts.
+The wet lab portion of our group develops single cell profiling assays across  different modalities and in different contexts.
+Our goal is not necessarily to advance genomics; rather we are focused on generating the right kind of data with good experimental design and an affordable cost.
 Although we do work with commerical systems including, for example, the Chromium system (10X Genomics Inc), we are also interested in engineering these systems ourselves.
 Although our lab does not offer a service per se, we  collaborate with many  groups in a research context with our assays described belief below.

 1. Transcriptional profiling via sc-DROP-seq as per [Macosko et al](http://dx.doi.org/10.1016/j.cell.2015.05.002)